Volunteer Programs in Thailand

 REQUIREMENTS FOR VOLUNTEERING IN THAILAND

-To cooperate in the volunteering in Thailand, you must keep in mind that you will participate with volunteers of all nationalities and contribute your knowledge to Thai young people who have a totally different culture from the West.
-Respect should be taken both in clothing and in religion and with the rules of the centers and projects.
+To cooperate in the volunteer program in Thailand, you must keep in mind that you will participate with volunteers of all nationalities and contribute your knowledge to Thai young people who have a totally different culture from the West.
+You must respect the clothing, religion and rules of the centers and projects.

 WHERE WILL I BE DURING MY VOLUNTEER WORK?

-When you volunteer, you must arrive in the city of Chiang Mai on a Friday (Friday of the beginning of the program) between 8 in the morning and 8 in the afternoon.
+When volunteering in Thailand, you must arrive in the city of Chiang Mai on a Friday (Friday of the beginning of the program) between 8am and 8pm.

 - Buying the flight from your home city you can get directly to Chiang Mai on the same flight you buy.

-- If what you decide is to stop for a few days in Bangkok, then you can also go to Chiang Mai, by means of the typical night bed train, with a domestic flight or bus.
+- If what you decide is to stop for a few days in Bangkok, then you can also go to Chiang Mai, by means of the overnight sleeper train, with a domestic flight or bus.

-It does not matter the means you choose for your arrival, as it will always be picked up at the train station, bus station, or airport whenever you come within the start dates of the program and between the pick-up hours that are 8:00 a.m.
-8:00 in the afternoon.
+No matter what means of transportation you choose, you will always be welcomed at the train station, bus station, or airport as long as you come within the start dates of the program and within the indicated hours, from 8am to 8pm.

 WHEN CAN YOU COLLABORATE ON VOLUNTEER PROJECTS IN THAILAND?